bindralab/CellPyAbility/README.md

 ![synergy plot](test/test_expected_outputs/test_synergy_plot_screenshot.png)

+### Simple Module
-Finally, the [simple script](CellPyAbility_py/CellPyAbility_simple.py) outputs nuclei counts in a 96-well matrix format.
+Finally, the simple module outputs nuclei counts in a 96-well matrix format.
 This offers maximum flexibility but does not provide any analysis.
 - [count matrix](test/test_expected_outputs/test_simple_CountMatrix.csv)

 ### Testing

 The example outputs above are the results from running the [GDA test data](test/test_GDA/) and the [synergy test data](test/test_synergy/).
 I recommend running these test sets to ensure the scripts are working properly prior to running one's own data.

 Due to the size of the files in the test directory, it is saved to [Git LFS](https://git-lfs.com/).
-If the user has Git LFS installed, the test directory can be downloaded by entering 'git lfs pull' in the directory's terminal after cloning the repo.
+If the user has Git LFS installed, the test directory can be downloaded by entering '**git lfs pull**' in the directory's terminal after cloning the repo.

 Please note that we have not tested the analysis scripts on other protocols.
-For best results, please follow the provided [protocol](protocol).
+For best results, please follow the provided [protocol](protocol.pdf).

 ## Contributions
 Summary information regarding the authors as of 2025: